manifold-inc/targon/README.md

 python app.py --wallet.name WALLET_NAME --wallet.hotkey WALLET_HOTKEY --logging.debug --logging.trace --subtensor.chain_endpoint 0.0.0.0:9944
 ```

 replace the wallet name and wallet hotkey with your wallet name and wallet hotkey.
-You can also change the subtensor chain endpoint to your own chain endpoint if you perfer.
+You can also change the subtensor chain endpoint to your own chain endpoint if you prefer.

 </details>